Got Plantar Fasciitis, Heel Pain, or Other Foot Pain?

 Tips for ALL foot types:

 Don't forget about everything ABOVE the feet!
 You can't separate your feet from your legs, so the strength in your hips as well as your control of your low back and core can affect your feet as well.
 Many podiatrists will prescribe orthotics, but they don't look at how all of the other parts of your body are interacting to affect your feet.
-At Movement 4 Life, we treat every patient as a WHOLE PERSON.
-We look not only at your feet, but also at your knees, hips, and back, and we base our treatments on addressing YOUR specific goals of what you NEED and WANT to be able to do.
+At More 4 Life, we treat every patient as a WHOLE PERSON.
+We look not only at your feet, but also at your knees, hips, and back.
+We base our treatments on addressing YOUR specific goals of what you NEED and WANT to be able to do.

 Want Happy Feet This Summer?